hdShang/arxiv-daily/docs/cs-CV/2025-12-16/papers/251214489v1-signit-a-comprehensive-dataset-and-multimodal-analysis-for-italian-s.md

 ---
 layout: default
-title: SignIT: A Comprehensive Dataset and Multimodal Analysis for Italian Sign Language Recognition
+title: "SignIT: A Comprehensive Dataset and Multimodal Analysis for Italian Sign Language Recognition"
 ---

 # SignIT: A Comprehensive Dataset and Multimodal Analysis for Italian Sign Language Recognition